 Applications that propose evaluation research should also include an implementation evaluation component to ensure that implementation fidelity metrics are collected and analyzed.
-Applicants are encouraged to propose research methods that give interim feedback on implementation fidelity to enable program providers to make ongoing improvements in program delivery.
+Applicants are encouraged to propose research methods that enable interim feedback on implementation fidelity to enable program providers to make ongoing improvements in program delivery.

-If an application proposes research (including research and development) and/or evaluation, the applicant must demonstrate research/evaluation independence and integrity through discussion of potential risks (if any) to independence and integrity, and appropriate safeguards, as required.
+If an application proposes an evaluation involving program staff, the applicant must demonstrate research/evaluation independence and provide a description of and justification for the roles of program staff as distinct from evaluation activities, a discussion of potential risks (if any) to independence and integrity, and a description of the safeguards that will be employed to ensure research independence.

 NIJ also encourages applicants to consider the feasibility of including a cost/benefit analysis.
-In cases where evaluations find that interventions have produced the intended benefit, cost/benefit analysis provides valuable and practical information for practitioners and policymakers that aids decision-making.
+In cases where evaluations find that interventions have produced the intended benefit, cost/benefit analysis provides valuable and practical information for practitioners and policymakers that helps with decision-making.
 Evaluation research projects may also address a wide range of research questions beyond those focused on the effectiveness or impact of an intervention.
 Different research designs may be more appropriate for different research questions and at different stages of program development.
 The intervention strategies, setting, other contextual factors, and resources should be considered when selecting an evaluation design.